aws-samples/aws-cdk-golden-ami-pipeline/README.md

     Once the status of the Pipeline execution status is available, click version link to get all the AMI ids ( along with the distributed AMI is different region/account)

-    > If you setup distribution, the image should be available in the traget account/region.
+    > If you setup distribution, the image should be available in the target account/region.
 Please check EC2 AMI section from AWS Console.

 # <a name='ParameterDetails'></a>Parameter Details

-`config.json` file contains the following parameters ("?" represensts optional paramter)-
+`config.json` file contains the following parameters ("?" represents optional parameters)-

 ```
 baseImage: string;